openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

 System requirements and licensing
 =================================

-The Dell EMC PowerMax Cinder driver supports the VMAX-Hybrid_ series, VMAX All-Flash series and the PowerMax arrays.
+The Dell PowerMax Cinder driver supports the VMAX-Hybrid_ series, VMAX All-Flash series and the PowerMax arrays.

-The array operating system software, Solutions Enabler 9.2.2 series, and Unisphere for PowerMax 9.2.2 series are required to run Dell EMC PowerMax Cinder driver for the Wallaby release.
+The array operating system software, Solutions Enabler 9.2.2 series, and Unisphere for PowerMax 9.2.2 series are required to run Dell PowerMax Cinder driver for the Wallaby release.
 Please refer to support-matrix-table_ for the support matrix of previous OpenStack versions.

-Download Solutions Enabler and Unisphere from the Dell EMC's support web site (login is required).
-See the `Dell EMC Solutions Enabler 9.2.2 Installation and Configuration Guide` and `Dell EMC Unisphere for PowerMax Installation Guide` at the `Dell EMC Support`_ site.
+Download Solutions Enabler and Unisphere from the Dell's support web site (login is required).
+See the `Dell Solutions Enabler 9.2.2 Installation and Configuration Guide` and `Dell Unisphere for PowerMax Installation Guide` at the `Dell Support`_ site.

 .. note::